Posts Tagged ‘Friday the 13th’

 “So, what’s the next movie going to be about?”
 Victoria asked.

-“Well, we don’t know where else to take him.”
+“Well, we don’t know where else to take it.”
 Tom started thinking on his feet.
-“We did Jersey, we did New York,” Tom laughed while speculating, “Maybe next the Devil should go back to hell!”
+“We did Jersey, we did New York,” Tom laughed while speculating, “Maybe next the Devil should go to hell!”

 “That would rule!”
 George said, his eyes still on the beast.
 More fans were gathered around to meet Savini, so the trio and Tom made their final greetings.
 Walking away with the autographs and pictures, Dan could have gone home right then and there and would have been happy.